eclipse-thingweb/node-red/node-red-node-wot/README.md

 A [Node-RED](https://nodered.org/) package of nodes for the [Web of Things](https://www.w3.org/WoT/).

-Can be installed from the Node-RED palette manager directly or via npm (see [the npm package](https://www.npmjs.com/package/node-red-contrib-web-of-things)).
+Can be installed from the Node-RED palette manager directly or via npm (see [the npm package](https://www.npmjs.com/package/@thingweb/node-red-node-wot)).
 The package provides nodes that can communicate with any HTTP/HTTPS, WebSocket, CoAP/CoAPS, MQTT, OPC UA, and Modbus device based on its [W3C WoT Thing Description](https://www.w3.org/TR/wot-thing-description/).
-The package is built upon [node-wot](https://github.com/eclipse-thingweb/node-wot) runtime environment.
+The package is built upon the [node-wot](https://github.com/eclipse-thingweb/node-wot) runtime environment.

 ## Provided Nodes